 The work starts early!
-All Team Members get themselves up in time to catch the morning buses which pick us up at the monastery.
+All Team Members get themselves up in time to begin work.
 We arrive at the site ready to work at 5:00AM.
 Everyone will report to their designated areas and will work under the direction of their Area Supervisor.

 Supervisors will assign excavation tasks depending on the goals of the area and the needs of the day.
 Team Members almost always remain in their assigned area for the duration of their stay.
 This allows everyone to become accustomed to the work and to witness progress over time.
 Scheduled tours of all the areas of excavation will allow you to learn about the other work going on at the site.